+But what about families traveling with kids?
 Do children need to enroll in Global Entry, or can they simply tag along on their parents’ memberships?

-After CBP notifies your child via TTP account of preliminary acceptance, she or he must be “interviewed” accompanied by a parent or guardian—in practice, this merely amounts to meeting an officer at a CBP office, and the meeting will not scare most kids.
+After CBP notifies your child of preliminary acceptance, the child must be interviewed while accompanied by a parent or guardian.
+In practice, this usually amounts to meeting with someone at a CBP office.
+The experience will not scare most kids.

 That number also serves as a TSA Known Traveler Number—Global Entry automatically comes with enrollment in TSA PreCheck.
-(TSA membership alone, without Global Entry, costs $85, so it’s smarter to spend $100 to get both.)
+TSA membership alone, without Global Entry, costs $85, so it’s smarter to spend $100 to get both.